**Edit: this article, originally published in 2019, has been updated on 27th October 2024 to better reflect my current thoughts and practices.**

 Do we have all the answers?
 Absolutely not.
 But there are a couple of things that I really think should be pointed out:

 1. The Silicone itself is not the enemy here – as far as we can tell, in the vast majority of cases the body is not “reacting” to the silicone.
-The body is reacting to the fact that there is a foreign body (the implant) and other stimuli which might include bacteria, and small fragments of the implant shell
+Having said, there is increasing evidence that silicone is a potential immune system stimulant, despite earlier evidence to the contrary.
+Typically, the body is reacting to the fact that there is a foreign body (the implant) and other stimuli which might include bacteria, and in some cases small fragments of the implant shell, but we also now know that silicone may be present outside of the implant capsule in a majority of women with silicone breast implants, and we see substantial evidence of immune activation in response to that.

 2. Not every woman will experience the same symptoms – that doesn’t mean that the root cause isn’t the same process.
 We need to accept the variability in presentation.